Many gardeners confuse Wild Parsnip for Wild Mustard because of their similar-looking yellow flowers, but they are different species.

 A single umbel can contain numerous small individual flowers, which may look like a large blossom from a distance.

-5. Roots and Uses
+5. Roots & Uses

 6. Plant Toxicity

-In case of poisoning in pets, consider calling the ASPCA Animal Poison Control Center at (888) 426-4435.
+In case of pet poisoning, call the Animal Poison Control (ASPCA) at (888) 426-4435.

 On the other hand, Wild Mustard is generally considered non-toxic, causing no significant harm.